Key Takeaways

 With our multidisciplinary approach to care, Rula can streamline your path to recovery and ensure that you get the right support for your needs.
 Whether you need individual therapy, medication management, or both, our extensive provider network is here to help.

 To get the process started, check out our therapist-matching program today.
-You can sift through your options, select a provider who takes your insurance, and meet with them virtually as early as this week.
+You can sift through your options, select a provider who takes your insurance, and meet with them virtually as soon as tomorrow.